 There are numerous works of art worth seeing here: The 15th century Ten Commandments, the beautiful gothic statue of Mary, the Pieta from approx. 1420, The Gdansk Astronomical Clock and a great copy of the Last Judgement by Hansa Memling.

-Most Shore Excursions to Gdansk feature a visit to St. Mary’s Church.
+Most Shore Excursions to Gdansk feature a visit to St. Mary’s Basilica in Gdansk.